wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 Specific periods when a service is available for customer bookings.
 You can use the [Time Slots API](https://dev.wix.com/docs/api-reference/business-solutions/bookings/time-slots/time-slots-v2/introduction) to find available slots for appointments and classes.
-The API considers multiple factors: service schedules, staff working hours, resource availability, booking policies, and existing bookings.
+The API considers multiple factors to determine availability: service schedules, staff working hours, resource availability, booking policies, and existing bookings.
 For courses, you can follow the [end-to-end booking flow](https://dev.wix.com/docs/api-reference/business-solutions/bookings/end-to-end-booking-flows#book-a-course) to check availability.

 ## Tips